 In a small bowl, toss the garlic slices with the oil, herbs and sugar.
 Then spread them out evenly on a large plate, and sprinkle both sides with salt and pepper.

 Place the garlic slices on the grill once it's very hot.
 You should hear a sizzling sound — if you don’t, it’s not hot enough yet.
 Wait for the sizzle!
-Grill until just long enough to mark the bottom of the slices, about 2 minutes.
-(Don't let them to dark or they'll be bitter.)
+Grill just long enough to mark the bottom of the slices, about 2 minutes.
+(Don't let them too dark or they'll be bitter.)
 Carefully flip them over and grill the other side for about 2 more minutes -- again, just to mark them.